El Súper Clásico (Mexico)

-El Súper Clásico (English: The Super Classic), also known as El Clásico (English: The Classic), and El Clásico de Clásicos (English: The Classic of Classics), is an association football match between Mexican clubs Club América and Guadalajara.
+El Súper Clásico (The Super Classic), also known as El Clásico (The Classic), El Clásico de Clásicos (The Classic of Classics), and El Clásico Nacional (The National Classic), is an association football match between Mexican clubs Club América and Guadalajara.
 It is considered the biggest rivalry in Mexican football, and one of the biggest in world football.
+They are the most successful in Mexican football in terms of championships, with Club América winning 16 league titles and Guadalajara trailing them with 12.
+The clubs are identified by their respective histories, with Club América considered the club of the wealthy and establishment, while Guadalajara are known for exclusively fielding Mexican players, the only club in the country to do so.
+Both clubs are the league’s most supported, and are known for their extensive fan bases throughout Mexico and the United States.

-Both teams are the two most successful in Mexican football in terms of championships, with Club América winning 13 league titles and Chivas trailing them with 12.
-They are also known for their extensive fan bases throughout Mexico and the United States, and are both the most popular teams.
-The clubs are also uniquely identified by their histories; Club América is considered the club of the wealthy and establishment, as they are known for signing Mexican and foreign players, as well as the fact that they are located in Mexico City and are owned by media conglomerate Televisa, while Guadalajara are known for exclusively fielding Mexican players, the only club in the country to do so.
+It is the only derby in the world that has been showcased in two distinct continental tournaments, both the Copa Libertadores and the CONCACAF Champions Cup.

-As of 18 March 2023, Club América leads the all-time head-to-head results between the two with 86 wins to Guadalajara's 82, with 79 matches ending in a draw.
+As of 13 September 2025, Club América leads the all-time head-to-head results between the two with 99 wins to Guadalajara's 81, with 82 matches ending in a draw.